 Training courses cost £950 plus VAT each and can be delivered in-house to your staff.
 To discuss your immigration training requirements or the above courses, please contact us.

-Correctly managing your organisation’s Tier 2 sponsor licence and retaining copies of all of the relevant documents is an onerous but important task.
+Correctly managing your organisation’s Skilled worker and ICT sponsor licence and retaining copies of all of the relevant documents is an onerous but important task.

 If you are concerned that the organisation is not on top of this, or you want peace of mind that you reporting and record keeping is up to date, or perhaps you have a pending visit from a Home Office Immigration Compliance Officer, a member of our expert immigration team can carry out a thorough compliance audit for you.